tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

      sudo rm -rf /opt/go && sudo tar -C /opt -xzvf ~/Downloads/go*.tar.gz
      ```
      Do not untar the archive into an existing `/opt/go` tree!
 This is known to produce broken Go installations.
-  3.
-  4. Add `/usr/local/go/bin` to the `PATH` environment variable.

-     You can do this by adding the following line to your `$HOME/.profile` or `/etc/profile` (for a system-wide installation):
+  3. Rename `/opt/go` to `/opt/go1.25.7` or whatever the current version of the software is.
      ```shell
-     export PATH=$PATH:/usr/local/go/bin
+     sudo mv /opt/go /opt/go1.25.7
      ```
+  4. Create a symbolic link for the new folder:
+     ```shell
+     sudo ln -s /opt/go1.25.7 /opt/go
+     ```
+  5. Add the environment variable for to `$HOME/.bashrc`:
+     ```shell
+     # Go Environment Settings
+     export GOROOT=/opt/go
+     export GOPATH=$HOME/go
+     export PATH=$PATH:$GOROOT/bin:$GOPATH/bin
+     ```
      **Note**: Changes made to a profile file may not apply until the next time you log into your computer.
-To apply the changes immediately, just run the shell commands directly or execute them from the profile using a command such as `source $HOME/.profile`.
+To apply the changes immediately, just run the shell commands directly or execute them from the profile using a command such as `source $HOME/.bashrc`.

-   5. Verify that you've installed Go by opening a command prompt and typing the following command:
+   6. Verify that you've installed Go by opening a command prompt and typing the following command:
       ```shell
       go version
       ```